-&lt;sup>2 Mr. Linden says that he wants to purchase an additional assault weapon because it "possesses features which mak[e] it ideal for someone" with arthritis.
-JA 113.
-But he does not explain what those features are or whether they are available as lawful modifications to his current assault weapon or on other firearms that Massachusetts permits.
-Nor does he claim (much less show) that the assault weapon he currently owns-in addition to the hundreds of guns that he may lawfully purchase in Massachusetts-is inadequate for self-protection.
+The other individual plaintiff, Stephen Kolbe, also "own[s] one full-size semiautomatic handgun."
+JA 1851.
+He says he wants to purchase an assault weapon to add to his handgun because it "possess[es] features which make [it] ideal for self-defense in the home."
+Id.
+But he does not explain what those features are or whether they are available on other firearms that Maryland permits.
+Nor does he claim (much less show) that the semiautomatic model he currently owns-in addition to the hundreds of guns that he may lawfully purchase in Maryland-is inadequate for self-protection.